voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 .. include:: ../substitutions.rst

-FiftyOne provides native support for exporting datasets to disk in a variety of :ref:`common formats <Supported formats>`, and it can be easily extended to export datasets in :ref:`custom formats <Custom formats>`.
+FiftyOne provides native support for exporting datasets to disk in a variety of :ref:`common formats <supported-export-formats>`, and it can be easily extended to export datasets in
+:ref:`custom formats <custom-dataset-exporter>`.

 Basic recipe
 ------------